Best Warm Mist Humidifier: LEVOIT vs. Pure Guardian vs. Honeywell

 Maintenance / Cleaning

 Tanks come in a few different capacities, accommodating different room sizes.
-There are small table top options that will hold 500 ml but still give you around 12 hours of use.
+There are small tabletop options that will hold 500 ml but still give you around 12 hours of use.
 The bigger the tank, the more continuous use you can get out of it.
-Medium sized humidifiers range from 1 – 5 liters and give you an average usage time of around 1 full day, whereas large 5+ litre tanks can run for multiple days without needing to be refilled.
+Medium-sized humidifiers range from 1 – 5 liters and give you an average usage time of around 1 full day, whereas large 5+ liter tanks can run for multiple days without needing to be refilled.

-Obviously, cost will factor in to any purchase you make.
+Obviously, the cost will factor into any purchase you make.
 The price will always go up as the tank size increases, and the more features a humidifier includes will also affect the price.
 There are nice budget models around $30 – $40 and you can go all the way up to $130 for a large tank humidifier that is outfitted with all the latest technological advancements.